 So, I did not leave till I heard the women bewailing Abu Rafi, the merchant of Hijaz.
 Then I got up, feeling no ailment, (and we proceeded) till we came upon the Prophet and informed him."

-The man who wanted to be known for his poetry would end up hating the genre and its practitioners.
+The irony is that the man who wished to be known for his poetry would end up hating the genre and its practitioners.